 In addition to federal income taxes, you likely will be subject to other taxes, including state and local income taxes, unincorporated business taxes, and estate, inheritance or intangible taxes that may be imposed by the various jurisdictions in which we do business or own property or in which you are a resident.
-We currently do business or own property in the states of Colorado, Wyoming, Oklahoma, Louisiana, Texas, Arkansas, Pennsylvania, New York, Vermont, Massachusetts, Rhode Island, Maine, Connecticut, Indiana, Kentucky, Maryland, New Hampshire, Ohio, Virginia and West Virginia.
-Each of these states, except Texas and Wyoming, currently impose a personal income tax on individuals.
+We currently do business or own property in the states of Colorado, Wyoming, Oklahoma, Louisiana, Texas, Arkansas, Pennsylvania, New York, Vermont, Massachusetts, Rhode Island, Maine, Connecticut, Indiana, Kentucky, Maryland, New Hampshire, Ohio, Tennessee, Virginia and West Virginia.
+Each of these states, except Texas and Wyoming currently impose a personal income tax on individuals.
 Most of these states impose an income tax on corporations and other entities.
 We may also own property or do business in other states in the future.
 Although an analysis of those various taxes is not presented here, each prospective unitholder is urged to consider their potential impact on his investment in us.
 You may not be required to file a return and pay taxes in some states because your income from that state falls below the filing and payment requirement.
 You will be required, however, to file state income tax returns and to pay state income taxes in many of the states in which we do business or own property, and you may be subject to penalties for failure to comply with those requirements.
 In some states, tax losses may not produce a tax benefit in the year incurred and also may not be available to offset income in subsequent taxable years.
 Some of the states may require us, or we may elect, to withhold a percentage of income from amounts to be distributed to a unitholder who is not a resident of the state.
-Withholding, the amount of which may be greater or less than a particular unitholder's income tax liability to the state, generally does not relieve a nonresident unitholder from the obligation to file an income tax return.
-Amounts withheld may be treated as if distributed to unitholders for purposes of determining the amounts distributed by us.
-Please read "- Tax Consequences of Unit Ownership - Entity-Level Collections."
-Based on current law and our estimate of our future operations, the general partner anticipates that any amounts required to be withheld will not be material.
+Withholding, the amount of which may be greater or less than a particular unitholder's income tax liability to the state, generally does not relieve a non-resident unitholder from the obligation to file an income tax return.
+Amounts withheld may be treated as if distributed to unitholders for purposes of deter